KumarLabJax/JABS-behavior-classifier/README.md

 #### Activating

-The virtual environment must be activated before you can run the labeling interface.
+Every time you start a new terminal session the virtual environment must be activated before you can run the labeling interface.
 To activate, run the following command:

 ```commandline
 source jabs.venv/bin/activate